LinkedIn Commenting Strategy: How to Get Noticed by Ideal Clients Without Posting

 For all of these people — and even for agency owners who do post regularly — LinkedIn commenting is one of the highest-leverage, lowest-friction ways to build visibility with ideal clients on the platform.
 A thoughtful comment on the right post can reach thousands of relevant prospects, establish credibility, and create the kind of ambient presence that eventually generates inbound inquiries.

 This guide covers the data on commenting reach versus posting reach, what separates high-impact comments from noise, the target account commenting framework for AI agency owners, 20 comment templates, and an honest assessment of engagement pods versus organic commenting.
+If you are also building your personal brand on LinkedIn, commenting is the accelerant that amplifies everything else you do.

 Commenting vs. Posting: The Reach Comparison